Veterinarian About

 6. Job hazards

 Bites from aggressive animals can put veterinarians at risk of injury and infection.
-They also may encounter exposure to waste anesthetic gases, ionizing radiation and airborne contaminants.
+They also may encounter exposure to waste anaesthetic gases, ionizing radiation and airborne contaminants.
 While these job hazards are important to recognize, proper training reduces the chance of harm.
 For instance, veterinarians who use the proper restraining techniques can prevent injuries while caring for aggressive animals.
 These professionals also benefit from knowing how to use medical equipment and safety gear.

 • 3+ years’ experience as a veterinarian